Partners in Compassionate Care (PCC) is a Faith-based Non-Profit Organization founded in 2004.

 People in the village of Werkok donated 40 acres of land for the hospital buildings’ construction.
 The once grassy field near this rural village is now Memorial Christian Hospital, a 24-bed hospital that employs people from South Sudan.

 The long-term goal is to make Memorial Christian a self-sustained, local NGO that provides healthcare services to the rural population in Bor County.
-The Bush Clinics are expected to be self-sustaining within the first few months of their operation, a process modeled after how Dr. Daniel Fountain brought health services to thousands of people in rural areas of the Congo.
+The Satellite Clinics are expected to be self-sustaining within the first few months of their operation, a process modeled after how Dr. Daniel Fountain brought health services to thousands of people in rural areas of the Congo.

 Mission, Vision, and Values